SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Pinkie shambles into Sunset, wrapping her hooves around her and squeezing tight.
 "I…"

 Tears began to drip onto Sunset's coat as she hugs back.
+The fur on Sunset's back stands on end as she gets a sensation of being hugged from behind.

 "I missed you so much…"